ReToCode/knative-kserve/README.md

 curl -k https://dog-breed-pipeline-kserve-demo.apps.rlehmann-ocp-4-12.serverless.devcluster.openshift.com -d @./kserve/samples/input-cat.json

 {"predictions": ["cat"]}%

-# Note for Istio
-Internally, it does something similar to our `Domain-Mapping`, so this
-> If you use net-istio for Ingress and enable mTLS via SMCP using security.dataPlane.mtls: true, Service Mesh deploys DestinationRules for the *.local host, which does not allow DomainMapping for OpenShift Serverless.
-> To work around this issue, enable mTLS by deploying PeerAuthentication instead of using security.dataPlane.mtls: true. also applies here.
-We cannot use `security.dataPlane.mtls: true` with KServe.

 # Kourier
 TODO: This is currently broken in KServe.
 Wait for https://github.com/kserve/kserve/pull/2830 to be merged to re-test.